-Gift them a blank book with lines and have them work on it all summer.
+Gift them a blank book and have them work on it all summer.
 It could be their first chapter book or novel!

 Each day/week is a different theme.
 Still life on canvas, self-portraits, landscapes, nature, photographs, inspired by other artists.
 Learn about them together and then try to paint in that style or recreate one of their works.